-The University of Birmingham will continue the collaborative Aimhigher West Midlands partnership established in 2011/12 with Aston, BCU and UCB, and now including Worcester.
-The partnership met its yearly milestones in 2014/15 and is on course to do so again in 2015/16.
-We therefore confirm our intention to engage 1,000 disadvantaged young people in Aimhigher's intensive activity in each year from 2017/18 to 2020/21.
-We will also take steps to increase the proportion of white disadvantaged males within this cohort, whilst maintaining our strong engagement with learners from BAME heritage backgrounds.
+The University of Birmingham will continue the collaborative Aimhigher West Midlands partnership with Aston University, Birmingham City University, University College Birmingham and the University of Worcester.
+The partnership met its yearly milestones in 2015/16 and is on course to do so again in 2016/17.
+We therefore confirm our intention to engage 1,000 disadvantaged young people in Aimhigher's intensive activity in each year from 2018/19.
+As part of this collaborative programme we will seek opportunities to extend and enhance our work with young people facing multiple dimensions of disadvantage.
+This will include support for children in care via our relationship with the Birmingham Virtual School.